YHK1031/LearingStuff/README.md

-# LearingStuff
+# Today I Learned
-It's a repository of stuffs what I learned.</br>
+It's a repository of stuffs what I've learned.</br>
-I keep it for myself